EXPLAINER: Deterring tax avoidance by global companies

-The key feature is a global minimum corporate tax of at least 15%, endorsing the broad outlines of a proposal from U.S. President Joe Biden.
+The key feature of the complex package is a global minimum corporate tax of at least 15%, following the broad outlines of a proposal from U.S. President Joe Biden.

 Here’s why it was proposed and how it would work.